Hopobcn/FWI/README.md

 # FWI mini-app

+## Parallelization of a Reverse Time Migration (RTM) program using OpenACC/CUDA

-Reverse time migration (RTM) modeling is a critical component in the seismic processing workflow of oil and gas exploration.
+Reverse time migration (RTM) modeling is a critical component in the seismic processing workflow of oil and gas exploration as well as for the understanding of energy release in subduction-zone earthquakes.
+With the help of high precision seismic sensors deployed on the field, it is possible to use the information gathered during seismic aftershocks and reverse-time migrate them.
+This can give scientists a large amount of highly accurate information of the seismic conditions of the region of interest.

+Such analysis is critical after a large earthquake because it can help scientists know the state of a seismic fault and the probability of subsequent large aftershocks.
+As the number of aftershocks sky-rockets after a large earthquake, the amount of data to analyse grows really fast.
+Thus, it is mandatory to speed up the processing of all that information.

 ### Build Instructions: